2013 horse meat scandal: Sodexo

 All of the frozen beef products produced by Sodexo, "one of the largest private catering businesses in Britain", were withdrawn on 22 February 2013 following the discovery of horse DNA in a sample.
-The company supplies 2,300 institutions within the UK, including schools, old-age people homes, prisons and branches of the armed forces.
+The company supplies 2,300 institutions within the UK, including schools, old-age people's homes, prisons, and branches of the armed forces.

 Kuršu Zeme

-On 1 March the Department of Food and Veterinary of Lithuania announced that horse meat was found in three canned beef brands sold by Latvian company Kuršu Zeme.
+On 1 March, the Department of Food and Veterinary of Lithuania announced that horse meat was found in three canned beef brands sold by Latvian company Kuršu Zeme.
 Canned beef made by the Latvian company was removed from sale in Lithuania.

 Wiljo Import en Export B.V. and Vleesgroothandel Willy Selten B.V.

-On 10 April 2013, it was reported that two Dutch trading companies owned by the same person who had previously been investigated by food safety officials may have supplied 50,000 metric tonnes of adulterated beef containing horse meat since January 2011.
+On 10 April 2013, it was reported that two Dutch trading companies, owned by the same person whom food safety officials had previously investigated, may have supplied 50,000 metric tonnes of adulterated beef containing horse meat since January 2011.

 Findus

-On 7 February 2013, it was revealed by the Food Standards Agency that the Findus beef lasagne range in the UK, France, Norway and Sweden and the shepherd's pie and moussaka ranges in France contained horse meat without proper declaration or official scrutiny.
+On 7 February 2013, it was revealed by the Food Standards Agency that the Findus beef lasagne range in the UK, France, Norway, and Sweden, and the shepherd's pie and moussaka ranges in France, contained horse meat without proper declaration or official scrutiny.
 The contamination may have gone on since summer 2012 according to a leaked document.